zheksoon/onek/README.md

 ```

 A downside of this approach is that it's required to explicitly return all model
 getters/setters/actions, which can be cumbersome for large models.
-Also it requires defining a
+Also, it requires defining a
 convenient TypeScript type for the model:

 ```ts